xchar08/genscript/README.md

 ## Genscript

-Minimal encrypted/hardened gentoo installation script w/ xorg, bspwm, and polybar
+Encrypted/hardened gentoo installation script w/ xorg, bspwm, and polybar.
+Minimal code was written with assistance from ChatGPT.

 ## Installation